AdrBog/MorePoints/README.md

 Needless to say, this application should not be accessible from the Internet, only from within the local network.

-## Disclaimer
-USE AT YOUR OWN RISK.
-CURRENTLY IN ALPHA.
-MAKE SURE YOU KEEP A BACKUP OF ALL DATA ELSE WHERE

 ## Installation

 ```bash